 Financial Management and Services

 Non-Danish applicants must apply for admission on the same terms as Danish applicants.
-They are eligible for admission if they have either a Danish qualifying examination or qualifications recognised or assessed as being comparable to the Danish entrance qualifications.
+You are eligible for admission if you have either a Danish qualifying examination or qualifications recognised or assessed as being comparable to the Danish entrance qualifications.

 In order to be admitted to the programme, you must have especially good and documented qualifications in: